Anna Mungunda

-Anna "Kakurukaze" Mungunda (1932–10 December 1959) was a Namibian woman of Herero descent.
+Anna "Kakurukaze" Mungunda (1932 – 10 December 1959) was a Namibian woman of Herero descent.
 She was the only woman among the casualties of the Old Location uprising in Windhoek on 10 December 1959.
 Since Namibia's independence on 21 March 1990, Mungunda is regarded one of the heroes of the Namibian nation.

+Biographical elements

-Mungunda was born in 1932 to migrant labourer Theopoldt Shivute and Emilia Kavezeri, a niece of Hosea Kutako.
-She had three siblings who all died in their infancy.
+Mungunda was born in 1932 to migrant labourer Theopoldt Shivute and Emilia Kavezeri, a niece of Hosea Kutako,a key figure in. the Herero Resistance.
+She had three siblings, all of whom died during their infancy.

+Anna Mugunda lived in Widhoek's Old Location, which served as the primary residential area from Africans in South West Africa.
+It was also a neighborhood where homes were private property of their occupant, who paid a small monthly fee for the use of the land.
+This form of ownership stood in contrast to that of the new township Katutura, where housing would be offered solely on a rental basis by the municipality.